astropy/astropy-APEs/README.rst

 Proposing a new APE
 ^^^^^^^^^^^^^^^^^^^

-New APEs should be created using the `APEtemplate.rst` file in this repository.
+Please read the "Submitting an APE" section in `APE Purpose and Process`_.

+Tips:

-Fork the repository, copy `APEtemplate.rst` to `APE<n>.rst` where `<n>` is the next free number on the list of APEs (don't forget to check the open PRs when finding this number).
-Issue a Pull Request with that file once you've written it up (little explanation is required in the PR itself given that the document has all the content - usually it's easiest to just paste in the abstract, and link to other existing GitHub Issues or PRs, if applicable).
+* Don't forget to check the open PRs when finding the next free number for your APE.
+* For your PR description, usually it's the easiest to paste in the abstract, and link to other existing GitHub Issues or PRs, if applicable.

-Note that there is not much point to making proposals unless someone or some group has signed up to implement it should the APE be accepted (typically this would involve the author or authors of the APE).
-Just issuing an APE in order to spur others to do work is not going to be received well, due to the OSS nature of the Astropy Project.
-Generally, an implementation is expected before an APE can be considered fully accepted.
-For proposals that require extensive work that few are willing to perform without some assurance it will be accepted, provisional acceptance is an option.
-For serious consideration, it is usually good to show that detailed technical aspects have been played with in real code rather (even if it isn't a complete implementation).

 Finalizing APEs
 ^^^^^^^^^^^^^^^

-The final decision on accepting or rejecting APEs lies with the Astropy Coordination Committee (CoCo).
-Once the community discussion on the APE has wound down, the committee discusses the APE and makes a final decision on acceptance or rejection.
-One of the committee members should then:
+Please read the "APE Review" section in `APE Purpose and Process`_.

+If the APE was accepted, here are the archiving (Zenodo) instructions for the Coordination Committee:

 #.
-Fill in the "Decision rationale" section of the APE with a description of why
-   the APE was accepted or rejected, including a summary of the community's discussion as relevant.
-#.
-Update the "date-last-revised" to the day of merging and "status" to
-   "Accepted" or "Rejected".
-#.
-Leave a brief comment in the PR indicating the result.
-#.
-Merge the PR with the above changes.
-#.
-If the APE was accepted then continue with the remaining steps, otherwise
-   stop now.
-#.
 Upload the APE to Zenodo to give it a DOI.
 Log into the astropy team Zenodo
-   account (*not your personal account*), go to https://zenodo.org/deposit/new, upload the .rst file, and set the fields to the following:
+   account (*not your personal account*), go to https://zenodo.org/deposit/new, upload the RST file, and set the fields to the following:

    ============================= ======================================================
    Zenodo field                  Set to